IulianEmilTampu/DL_CLASSIFICATION_THR/README.md

 ```bash
 python test_model.py --model_path PATH_to_trained_model --data_path PATH_dataset_folder
 ```
-This will generate test summary files, plot the confusion matrix of the model ensemble and well as the ROC and PP curve.
+This will generate test summary files, and plot the confusion matrix of the model ensemble as well as the ROC and PP curve.

 ### 5. Plotting Results
 Use the following scripts for analysis and visualization: